-Experience – Although arborists are quite skilled right off mark, you don’t want to hire a “green” one.
-A bit of experience goes a long way, so getting an arborist with a minimum of 3 years-experience is going to net you a better result.
+Arborist tree care requires highly trained and skilled professionals, so you don’t want to hire a “greenhorn”.
+A bit of experience goes a long way, so getting an arborist near you with a minimum of 3 years of experience is going to net you a better result.

 Tree work being as dangerous as it is, it’s always a good idea to choose someone with experience.

-Detailed and itemized quotation – If you ask for an estimate and they just hand you a price written on the back of a card or just tell you, they probably aren’t that professional.
-If you are getting tree trimming work done, you can run into trouble if the number of branches being removed are not itemized on the quotation.
+If you ask for an estimate and they just hand you a price written on the back of a card or just tell you, they probably aren’t that professional.
+If you are getting tree trimming work done, you can run into trouble if the number of branches being removed is not itemized on the quotation.

-In some cases 3 or 4 weeks might pass between them giving you the quote and you booking them in.
+In some cases, 3 or 4 weeks might pass between them giving you the quote and you book them in.
 It is easy to forget what their quote includes.

 So you don’t get any nasty surprises, make sure the quote is detailed.

-ISA stand for International Society of Arboriculture.
+ISA stands for the International Society of Arboriculture.
 This is probably the most well-known training institute, but probably also the most expensive.
-ISA arborist certification does not make them a better arborist than another other certification.
+ISA arborist certification does not make the better arborist near you better than another arborist with the same certification.